AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 levels are:

-- **Object** - each Object represent some different concept of data accessible via the LwM2M client.
-For example, separate Objects are defined for managing connections with LwM2M servers, for managing network connections, for accessing data from various types of sensors, etc.
+- **Object** - each Object represent some different concept of data accessible via the LwM2M Client.
+For example, separate Objects are defined for managing connections with LwM2M Servers, for managing network connections, for accessing data from various types of sensors, etc.

   Each Object is assigned a unique numerical identifier in the range 0-65535,